alfaproject-phb/alfaproject-phb.github.io/_posts/design/2014-07-09-post-left-sidebar.md

 layout: page
 sidebar: left
 subheadline: Templates
-title:  "Page/Post With Left Sidebar"
+title:  "Adapting Code for the website"
-teaser: "This is a example of page/post with a sidebar on the left."
+teaser: "This is my test of adapting the website."
 breadcrumb: true
 tags:
-    - post format
+    - Adaptation
 categories:
     - design
 image: